camj2/celeste-everest-linux/README.md

 Fast lightweight `Everest` installer for Linux users.

 This project aims to make the installation and update process of the [Everest Mod Loader](https://everestapi.github.io/) simpler and more straightforward. `celeste-everest-linux` fetches the latest version of the specified branch and patches the `Celeste` installation found in the current working directory.
+No GUI required.

 ![Everest](everest.png)